15 Ewes. Suffolk, Romney, and Natural Colored breeding stock, custom-processed freezer lamb, and 4-H project lambs.

 Have custom-processed freezer lamb, fleeces, and tanned sheepskin pelts.

-Cranberry Creek Fibers recently relocated from Carroll County, Maryland to carve out a small farm in North Carolina.
+A few years back, Cranberry Creek Fibers relocated from Carroll County, Maryland, to carve out a small farm in North Carolina.
 We still maintain strong ties to the Maryland area.

-We have hand spun and mill spun yarns in natural and hand-dyed colors, core-spun yarn, roving, quilt batting in limited amounts, dryer balls, and raw fleece.
+Finished fibers include hand-spun and mill-spun yarns in natural and hand-dyed colors, core-spun yarn, roving, quilt batting in limited amounts, core-spun wool rugs, and dryer balls.

-Handwoven products include core-spun wool rugs, cotlin (cotton/linen blend) tea towels inspired by age-old designs, and reed baskets woven with the needs of fiber artists in mind.
+Woven here at our homestead, we also offer cotton & organic cotlin (cotton/linen blend) tea towels inspired by age-old designs, and reed baskets handmade with the needs of fiber artists in mind.